hansonzhao007/dis_sys/Hibench_Installation.md

 So you should go to `~Program/Hibench/conf/hibench.conf` file. and edit:
 ```
-hibench.masters.hostnames localhost:9000 # This should be the same as the value of `fs.defaultFS` in your `Program/hadoop/etc/hadoop/core-site.xml`
+hibench.masters.hostnames localhost:9000 # This should be the same as the value of `fs.defaultFS` in your `core-site.xml`, (multinode: hibench.masters.hostnames master)
-hibench.slaves.hostnames localhost:9000
+hibench.slaves.hostnames localhost:9000 # (multinode: hibench.slaves.hostnames slave1 slave2)
 ```
 prepare.sh